n7tae/2urfd/README.md

 If you end up building the OpenDHT library, please note that there is no easy way to uninstall OpenDHT once it's been installed.

+### FTDI driver for the DVSI devices

+The DVSI devices need an FTDI driver which is available [here](https://ftdichip.com/drivers/d2xx-drivers).
+It's important to know that this driver will only work if the normal Linux kernel ftdi_sio and usbserial drivers are removed.
+This is automatically done by the system service file used for starting *tcd*.

 ### Download and build the repository and enter the build directory.

 ```